babaniyi/babaniyi.github.io/_posts/2023-03-22-writing-system-design-for-search-ecommerce.md

 ## 4.1.
 Offline metrics
-Offline metrics are the metrics that evaluate the performance of the model and they are typically not business related (in the sense that they do not measure KPIs business about such as click-through rate etc.) but are still useful to evaluate the model's performance on an evaluation data.
+Offline metrics are the metrics that evaluate the performance of the model and they are typically not business related (in the sense that they do not measure KPIs business care about such as click-through rate) but are still useful to evaluate the model's performance on an evaluation data.
 Offline metrics suitable for this problem are Precision@k, mAP, Recall@k, Mean reciprocal rank (MRR).

 ### Precision@k
 This metric measures the proportion of relevant items among the top $k$ items in the ranked output list.
 In the evaluation dataset, a given text query is associated with only one positive image since we are using a contrastive learning approach.
 That means the numerator of the precision@k formula is at most $1$ which leads to low precision@k values.